The Gallery

 From Kevin :

-I found my 1950 Chevy Coe on eBay back in February.
-It had a decent “buy it now” price and the ad just came out, so I jumped on it before someone else did.
+I found my 1950 Chevy COE on eBay back in February.
+It had a decent “buy it now” price and the ad just came out.
+So I jumped on it before someone else did.

 The truck was located just north of Oklahoma City, Texas and I’m about 300 miles away in Royce City which is just east of Dallas.

 I drove up there the next weekend and picked it up.
 The trip was fairly uneventful other than the dog eating my fries at a MacDonald’s stop.
+Here we are hauling her home.

 I then found a GMC "Twin Six” V12 [ one view ; other view ] that will eventually be sitting between the frame rails.
 That took a 2300 mile round trip to Lexington, Virginia to get.
 I had to do some serious talking to convince my wife that I really needed the truck.
 Luckily, she wanted to go on a spring road trip.
 So picking up an engine in Virginia seemed like a natural.